yznd42/yznd42.github.io/index.md

 ## About Me

-Hello, this is Yang Zhang!
-I am a Teaching Assistant Professor and AI researcher at the School of Information Sciences (iSchool) at the University of Illinois Urbana-Champaign (UIUC).
-I received my Ph.D. in Computer Science from the University of Notre Dame, advised by Dr. Dong Wang, an M.S. in Data Science from Indiana University Bloomington, and a B.E. in Software Engineering from Wuhan University.
-I am also affiliated with the Gradudate College, the Illinois Informatics Institute, and the Social Sensing & Intelligence Lab at UIUC.
-Previously, I worked as a W.J.
-Cody Research Associate at Argonne National Laboratory.
+Yang is a Teaching Assistant Professor at the School of Information Sciences at the University of Illinois Urbana-Champaign (UIUC), where he is also a faculty affiliate of the Illinois Informatics Institute, the Center for Health Informatics, and the Social Sensing & Intelligence Lab at UIUC.
+Previously, he was a Postdoctoral Research Associate at UIUC and a W. J. Cody Research Associate at Argonne National Laboratory.
+Dr. Zhang received his Ph.D. in Computer Science and Engineering from the University of Notre Dame, an M.S. in Data Science from Indiana University Bloomington, and a B.S. in Software Engineering from Wuhan University.

 ## Research Interests
 <h4 style="margin:0 10px 0;">Human-AI/LLM Collaboration:</h4>